 1. Identify what are the aspects of an Important Relationship

-- This section requires an effort to be as descriptive as possible with your answers, looking at the current state of the relationship and the feelings toward your partner and things between you.
+- This section requires an effort to be as descriptive as possible with your answers, looking at the current state of the relationship, feelings toward your partner, and things between you.

 - 2. Discover

 - First is a Celebration exercise in which each partner recalls a shared experience that is worth celebrating.
 Ask yourself: what exactly happened at that moment to make it so special?
 What is it that made it so positive?
 What qualities did you bring to make that moment so enjoyable?
 Both of you have to ask those questions.
 Then compare the answers and highlight the points in common.

 - Next is a Maintenance activity.
 Start thinking about which is your own most positive contribution to sustaining the relationship and your partner’s.
 What do you both do to keep your relationship healthy with mutual understanding and respect?
 What works about that contribution, and what doesn’t?

 3. Dream of Future – Your next step will be envisioning your perfect future together.
 Not just the possible future that’s already ahead of you.
 To do this, close your eyes and visualize how you would like things to be.
 Did you have a dream you couldn’t share with your partner?
 What are your most profound aspirations and dreams, and how can you bring those dreams into your relationship?
 What words could your partner describe you that would make you feel proud?

 4. Design – After sharing your dreams, the next step is about figuring out concrete steps that you could take to bring the future you dream of to the next level.
 Think about your strengths and how those might help you in achieving your goals and experiencing a harmonious relationship.